LBHackney-IT/lbh-microfrontend/packages/cli/readme.md

     - upgrade

 	Examples
-	  $ mtfh-cli new mtfh-frontend-project
+	  $ mtfh-cli new lbh-microfrontend-project
-      - Starts the scaffolding in a new folder in cwd called mtfh-frontend-project
+      - Starts the scaffolding in a new folder in cwd called lbh-microfrontend-project
     $ mtfh-cli run
       - Starts only the required apps
     $ mtfh-cli run search tenure
-      - Starts the required apps, plus mtfh-frontend-search and mtfh-frontend-tenure
+      - Starts the required apps, plus lbh-microfrontend-search and lbh-microfrontend-tenure
     $ mtfh-cli run mtfh
       - Starts the required apps, plus all apps prefixed with mtfh (most if not all)
 ```